Shaker (Akina Nakamori album)

 Shaker is the seventeenth studio album by Japanese singer Akina Nakamori and third studio album to be released during the 1990s.
-It was released on 21 March 1997 under the MCA Records label.
+It was released on 21 March 1997, by MCA Victor.
 The album includes lead singles "Moonlight Shadow: Tsuki ni Hoero" and "Appetite".
-It was Nakamori's final album released under MCA Records, before her transfer to Gauss Entertainment label.
+It was Nakamori's final album released under MCA Victor, before her transfer to Gauss Entertainment label.

 In 2002 was released re-printed version of the album Shaker+3 which includes the original version of "Moonlight Shadow", "Appetite" and B-side track "Sweet Suspicion", which was previously unreleased in the album recordings.

 Promotion

 Singles

 It consists of two previously released singles.

 "Moonlight Shadow: Tsuki ni Hoero" is the thirty-third single written and produced by Tetsuya Komuro.
 It was released on 7 August 1996, her only single to be released in that year.
 It includes renewed arrangement with the slower intro start.
 The original version was included re-printed version of album, Shaker+3 and compilation album Utahime Densetsu: 90's Best under the Universal Music label.
 The single debuted at number 14 on the Oricon Single Weekly Charts.

 "Appetite" is the thirty-fourth single written by Uki.
 It was released on 21 February 1997, it was her only single to be released in that year.
 It includes renewed arrangement with the heavy sound of the synthesizer in the beginning, instead of the original bass sound.
 The original version was included re-printed version of album, Shaker+3 and compilation albums Utahime Densetsu: 90's Best and All Time Best: Original.
 The single debuted at number 46 on the Oricon Single Weekly Charts and become final single to be released under MCA Records label.